 Now that you know what to look out for in your inventory control system, you need to decide what stock control software works best for your business.

 Talk to the relevant people in your business, then come up with a checklist of features you want.
-It may include the following:

 - Ability to use multiple currencies